Working Flexibly

 Understanding Your Division’s Policy on Flexible Work

 It is important to understand where your division stands with regards to working flexibly.
-Due to the diversity of jobs at Emory, divisional leaders are able establish flexible work policies for their own division based on what they deem to be appropriate.
+Due to the diversity of jobs at Emory, divisional leaders are able to establish flexible work policies for their own division based on what they deem to be appropriate.

 How to Request a Flexible Work Arrangement